renproject/darknode-cli/README.md

 Be aware some region and droplet size are not available to all users.

-You can find all available regions from [status page](https://status.digitalocean.com).
-You can find available droplet size slug from [post](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) or using digital ocean API.
+You can find all available regions and droplet size slug by using the digital ocean [API](https://developers.digitalocean.com/documentation/v2/#regions).

 ### Destroy a Darknode